developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 For devices with physical keyboard MC92, MC33, MC67, MC32, TC20K, we have added a check in the `performPostInitializationSapTask` function to prevent the calls to `initSapKeyBoard`.

-Calling `initSapKeyBoard` will initialize the sap button bar keyboard layouts.
+Calling `initSapKeyBoard` will initialize the SAP button bar keyboard layouts.

 Button Bar layouts are not required for if physical keyboard is present.